xalt/xalt/docs/source/030_site_filtering.rst

 defines three types of filtering.
 One is hostname filtering.
 It is typical to only track program execution on compute nodes.::

-   **Note** that linking of executable is tracked on both login and compute nodes.
+   **Note** XALT tracks linking of executables on both login and compute nodes.

 The second type of filtering is by executables path.
 Finally there is filtering of the environment variables.
 It turns out that storing the